nasoooor29/piscinyy/README.md

 - docker compose

 ## there is errors
-i don't care it works on my machine
+i don't care it works on my machine, i have them too but ignore them, just do ur job and finish the piscine

 ## go and js don't work
 DIY